 If you’re not likely to keep a research routine promise to yourself, find someone else to make it to.

 Here’s a public Trello board you can copy onto your account that’s designed with accountability in mind.
 I created it and added some tips on how to use it.
 Just keep in mind that it’s designed for a group rather than one person.
 Here’s the video where I show how I created the board, and also where I go over finding an accountability group and ideas for tracking your progress.
+[Trello Boards for Academics is a free course that includes this board and seven others.]

 There’s no one way to create the perfect research routine.
 Routines are rarely static, in my opinion.
 But not having one at all is a recipe for incomplete projects.
 For your summer research routine, take the time to start off on the right foot.
 Next time, I’ll have suggestions on how to create a writing routine that meshes well with your research routine, so make sure to head back in two weeks.